Magoban/Detection-Lab/SOC-Setup-Guide.md

 grep password_secret /etc/graylog/datanode/datanode.conf
 ```
 If you opened a new terminal Window for the previous step, return to the terminal window you've been using since the beginning.
-### Now let's enable and start the Graylog DataNode Service
+### Now, let's enable and start the Graylog DataNode Service
 ```sh
 sudo systemctl enable graylog-datanode.service sudo systemctl start graylog-datanode